The No BS Guide to Strength After 40: Stupid TikTok Trends and Why Your Results Suck

 If you aren’t adding weight to the bar, adding reps to the set, or improving your form, you aren’t training.
 You’re just exercising.
 Most men at the gym are doing the same 225-pound bench press for the same 10 reps they did in 2022.
 That is a mathematical stalemate.
 Your body is an adaptation machine, but it is also efficient; it will not waste energy building expensive muscle tissue unless it is absolutely forced to do so by increasing demands.

-The Science of Forcing Growth
+Hypertrophy After 40: The Science of Muscle Growth

 You have everything you need: barbells and dumbbells.
 You don’t need a $5,000 selectorized machine.
 You need the discipline to look at what you did last Tuesday and beat it by one rep or five pounds.
 It is a slow, methodical grind.
 Aim to progress every 1-2 weeks.
 You are building a body through compound interest.
 It’s not flashy, but it’s the only thing that works.